Beaches, history, and museums out of La Habana

 And so ends my trip to Cuba, taking a swim in the crystal clear blue water of the Caribbean and resting my feet on the fine white sand of its beaches.

-Vanessa Costa is a Trends Strategist and Content Creator.
+Vanessa Costa is a Brazilian expat living in Barcelona.
+She works as a brand strategist and content creator in Spain and Brazil.
 You can check her works here.